lblod/app-lpdc-digitaal-loket/README.md

 ```
 # This assumes the .env file has been set

-# Bring down our current setup
+# Bring down the current setup
 docker compose down

 # Keep only required database files